TheTurtle3/A-Star-Search/README.md

 Simply run the search.py file.

 ### With Visual
-Running the visual_search.py file requires the pygame library.
+Running the visual_search.py file requires the pygame library to be installed on the computer.